MCP Email Verification for AI Agents

 On InboxPolicy's prior verification engine, valid-verdict agreement with MillionVerifier was roughly 90% typical across more than 2 million verifications, though this is not a formal recent benchmark and it varies by vertical, dropping as low as 60% in some.

-Unknown and catch-all results are never guessed as safe to send, they map to the review action instead.
+Unknown results map to review.
+Catch-all results map to review by default or send_with_caution under aggressive strictness.
 This matters for agents because roughly 30-40% of B2B addresses sit on catch-all domains, where SMTP alone cannot confirm a mailbox exists.

 When should an agent use a different tool instead?